choi-jiwoo/financialdatapy/README.md

 ```

-#### Standard financial statements
+##### Standard financial statements

-Standardized financial statements of the company. ...
+Standardized financial statements of a company. ...

 ```python
 >>> from financialdatapy.stock import Stock